storj/docs/app/(docs)/object-mount/linux/getting-started/page.md

 1. The requirements for your tools and applications to work _correctly_:

     - For **correct operation**, you need to know what level of **POSIX Compatibility** your tools require in order to function.
-    - **Object Mount for Linux** offers multiple **POSIX Compatibility Options** giving the end user an array of tools to fine-tune and tailor the functionality and performance of Object Mount for their specific use case and environment.
+    - Object Mount for Linux offers multiple POSIX compatibility options giving the end user a wide array of tools to fine-tune and tailor the functionality and performance of Object Mount for their specific use case and environment.
     - See the article on [POSIX Options](docId:cbm3PcQXmLpuYcbg) to understand the many different POSIX compatibility choices available to you.

 2. Ensuring your specific tools and environment work _efficiently_:

-    - For **efficient operation**, your primary concerns are the bandwidth and latency between your compute resources and your object storage resources.
+    - For **efficient operation**, the bandwidth and latency between your compute resources and your object storage resources will help guide your selection of the best **Deployment Mode** for Object Mount.
-    - **Object Mount for Linux** supports multiple **Deployment Modes** to support a variety of unique bandwidth, user requirements, and environmental situations.
+    - Object Mount for Linux supports multiple Deployment Modes supporting a variety of unique bandwidth, user requirements, and environmental situations.
-    - See the [Deployment Modes](docId:bRnfbdNE6d5DaZzW) article to understand the different deployment modes available to you.
+    - See the [Deployment Modes](docId:bRnfbdNE6d5DaZzW) article to understand the different deployment choices available to you.